Commemorative medal of the 1860 China Expedition: Award description

 On the reverse, within the laurel wreath, the circular relief inscription EXPÉDITION DE CHINE 1860 (English: CHINA EXPEDITION 1860).
 At the centre, the relief inscription on four lines of the campaign's major battles TA-KOU, CHANG-KIA-WAN, PA-LI-KIAO, PE-KING.

 The medal was suspended from a 36 mm wide silk moiré yellow ribbon, at its center, the name of the city of Peking woven in blue Chinese characters.
-(Actually it reads Kingpe or Jingbei with the two Hanzi characters switched.
-This was clearly a mistake.)